audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `backupSchedule` | String | The [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) for when to do automatic backups.
 `backupsToKeep` | Integer | The number of backups to keep.
 `maxBackupSize` | Integer | The maximum backup size (in GB) before they fail, a safeguard against misconfiguration.
-`backupMetadataCovers` | Boolean | Whether backups should include library item covers and author images located in metadata.
 `loggerDailyLogsToKeep` | Integer | The number of daily logs to keep.
 `loggerScannerLogsToKeep` | Integer | The number of scanner logs to keep.
 `homeBookshelfView` | Binary | Whether the home page should use a skeuomorphic design with wooden shelves.